smini-digital/image-converter/README.md

 <!-- USAGE -->
 ## Usage

-Navigate to your main fold in your console or terminal and run the php file:
+Navigate to your main folder in your console or terminal and run the PHP file:

 ```sh
   php imageConverter.php
 ```

-It will ask you if you want auto quality (75) or not...
+It will ask if you want auto quality (75) or not...

 ```sh
   Auto quality?(y/n); y